nationalarchives/dr2-ingest/docs/postingest.md

 ]
 ```

-The lambda checks to see if there is a attribute set on this item called ingested_CC.
+The lambda checks to see if there is an attribute set on this item called ingested_CC.

 There isn't yet and so it sends the message stored in the input item in the Dynamo table to the
 custodial-copy-confirmer-queue.